Oracle DROP INDEX

 The DROP INDEX statement allows you to drop an existing index.

-The syntax of the DROP INDEX statement is as follows:
+Here’s the basic syntax of the DROP INDEX statement:

-If you attempt to drop a non-existing index, you will get an error.
+If you attempt to drop an index that does not exist, you will get an error.

 Oracle does not provide the IF EXISTS option to drop an index conditionally.
 To do this, you can use the following PL/SQL anonymous block: